Friday 1 December 2023

 ‘East of Ely’

 is Miracle Mile’s first album since 2012.
 It was largely written in an old fisherman's netting shed on the Suffolk coast and later recorded between London and Norfolk.
 Marcus and I had both found bucolic bliss in coastal retreat.
 That detachment informed the writing process and limited the palette to primary colours.
 The bare bones were gathered in Walberswick.
 Once I've given the songs form I usually present them to Marcus in his Norbury Brook studios in London.
 We had a slightly different approach this time.
 In the spring of 2022 Marcus invited me over to his bolthole - his 'happy place' - on the North Eastern coast of Norfolk, in the aptly named hamlet of Happisburgh.
 'Bring your guitar and songs.' was his only instruction.
-He'd bought his bass, dampened the strings with loo paper, set up a mic in front of the obligatory creaky chair and... we were off.
+He'd brought his bass, dampened the strings with loo paper, set up a mic in front of the obligatory creaky chair and... we were off.

 These were happy days.
 We'd walk the dogs Willow and Charlie, swim the North Sea, and retire, teeth a chattering, to the village's only pub for warmth and sustenance.
 We fitted the recordings around these larks and before we knew it had the sense of an album.
 We later took the recorded sketches back to the more palatial Norbury Brook studios in London.